ValentineFernandes/MySQL-Assignment/README.md

 WHERE EmployeeID<=('105');
 ```

-/* 14.
-From the following table, write a SQL query to find those employees who EmployeeID's are after or equal to 105.
-Return complete information about the employees */
+14. From the following table, write a SQL query to find those employees who EmployeeID's are after or equal to 105.
+Return complete information about the employees.

 ```javascript
 SELECT *